 Take a minute to look at the care labels sewn in the seam inside your clothes.
 On the label, you'll find a wealth of information from the fiber content of the fabric to where the garment was made and how to clean the garment.

 More and more items, even simple T-shirts and jeans, are labeled as "Dry Clean Only".
 Many clothing manufacturers recommend the most conservative type of cleaning treatment of the fabric to ensure the best results for the consumer.
 Dark blue denim jeans may receive the "Dry Clean Only" label to prevent fading or the jeans may have embellishments like leather trim or studs that could cause issues when, in fact, they can be washed just like any jeans.

-For instance, some fabrics that are labeled as dry clean can be hand washed or cleaned with a do-it-yourself dry clean kit at home.
-But should you?
-Would a professional dry cleaner do a better job?.
+For instance, some fabrics that are labeled as dry clean can be hand washed or cleaned with a do-it-yourself dry clean kit at home, but should you?
 This is why it is important to note the fiber content of the fabric so you can make an informed laundry decision.